-No action toward the closure of international clandestine radio stations or apprehension of individuals engaged in clandestine radio communications in which there is any military or naval interest, or actions requiring disclosure of intercepted communications, shall be initiated without the joint approval of the Chief of Staff of the Army and the Chief of Naval Operations, or their designated representatives.75

-At the 2 April meeting, FCC Chairman Fly called attention to the duplication of effort and incomplete coverage resulting from improper coordination of the efforts of several cryptographic bureaus.
-At that time, in addition to the Army, Navy (including Coast Guard), and FBI organizations, there were cryptanalytic units, existing or planned, in the FCC, the Office of Censorship, the Weather Bureau, and the Office of the Coordinator of Information (COI) (later the Office of Strategic Services - OSS).
+No action toward the closure of international clandestine radio stations or apprehension of individuals engaged in clandestine radio communications in which there is any military or naval interest, or actions requiring disclosure of intercepted communications, shall be initiated without the joint approval of the Chief of Staff of the Army and the Chief of Naval Operations, or their designated representatives.75 of the efforts of several cryptographic bureaus.
+At that time, in addition to the Army, Navy (including Coast Guard), and FBI organizations, there were cryptanalytic units, existing or planned, in the FCC, the office of Censorship, the Weather Bureau, and the Office of the Coordinator of Information (COI) (later the Office of Strategic Services-OSS).
 The Navy representative at the meeting, Commander John R. Redman, recommended that the Coast Guard assume responsibility for all cryptanalysis not performed by the Army and Navy, but no unanimity of opinion could be reached and the matter was referred to the Intelligence Committee.76